ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 Assuming you are still logged into you launcher node above you will do the following to setup a computational node.
-The steps below assume you are working in the bindle_1.2 directory:
+The steps below assume you are working in the Bindle directory:

-    # copy the template used to setup a SeqWare single compute node for PanCancer
+    # copy the path of the json template used to setup a SeqWare single compute node for PanCancer
+    # you will need to paste this path in the .cfg file you will be modifying next:
-    $ cp templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_node.json.template vagrant_cluster_launch.json
+    # templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_node.json.template
-    # modify the .json template to include your settings, for AWS you need to make sure you fill in the "AWS_*" settings
+    # modify the .cfg file to include your settings, for AWS you need to make sure you fill in "aws.cfg"
+    # For more help on filling the .cfg file, please refer to config/sample.cfg or the readme of Bindle repository
-    $ vim vagrant_cluster_launch.json
+    $ vim config/aws.cfg
-    # paste your key pem file, whatever you call it
+    # paste your key pem file contents, whatever you call it
     $ vim ~/.ssh/brian-oicr-3.pem
-    $ chmod 600 /home/ubuntu/.ssh/brian-oicr-3.pem
+    $ chmod 600 ~/.ssh/brian-oicr-3.pem

 Make sure you have copied your key to this machine (your pem file).
 I suggest you use IAM to create limited scope credentials.
 See the Amazon site for more